 Schools can promote their summer programs using a simple website landing page or a microsite.
 While a page on your school’s website will do just fine, microsites offer additional advantages that can make marketing your summer program more effective.

-A microsite (mini website!) allows you to create an entirely new website URL (such as https://www.holtoncreativesummer.org), with its own unique custom design and navigation.
-Many schools who opt for microsites put a summery spin on their design, with bright colors and branding that make the programs all-the-more enticing.
+A microsite (mini website!) allows you to create an entirely new website URL (such as https://www.landonsummer.com), with its own unique custom design and navigation.
+Many schools who opt for microsites put a summery spin on their design, with bright colors and branding that make the programs all the more enticing.

 While microsites are the best approach for promoting your summer camps, having a specific page on your website dedicated to your summer camps can work great, too.
-For example, Thayer Academy's Summer at Thayer landing page feels like its own website, although it is nested under the Thayer.org URL.
+For example, Thayer Academy's Camp Thayer landing page feels like its own website, although it is nested under the Thayer.org URL.

 "We wanted to make sure that portion felt special and more playful, but also part of the same family, so very consciously we decided on colors and fonts that made it feel like a camp without diverting too far from the Thayer Academy look and feel," said Joanna Gilman, Director of Marketing and Communications at Thayer.